python/cpython/Doc/library/sqlite3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Connection objects can be used as context managers that automatically commit or rollback transactions.
+Note that this does not automatically call :meth:`close` on the connection object.
 In the event of an exception, the transaction is rolled back; otherwise, the transaction is
 committed: